temporaerhaus/website/content/pages/spenden/index.en.md

 We are happy about direct financial support, for example via the betterplace form below (direct bank transfer details on [request](/en/kontakt/), via [GitHub Sponsors](https://github.com/sponsors/temporaerhaus), a supporting membership in our [association Verschwörhaus e.V.](/en/verein/), but also about tools, electronics, machines and other objects that fit well into a hack and maker space.
 If you use the betterplace form below, you will automatically receive a donation receipt via e-mail.

+If you want to become a supporting member, we recommend an amount of 10 € per month for private persons and 50 € per month for companies and organisations.

 If you are not sure if we already own or can use something, [please write us](/en/contact/) beforehand.
 Also for bigger hardware we are happy about [mail contact](/en/contact/) first. :)

 <script type="text/javascript">